Urinary tract infections (UTIs) are among the most common bacterial infections, affecting approximately 150 million people worldwide each year [1

 The results are reported as mean ± standard deviation (m ± SD).
 Multiple comparisons of means (Tukey HSD tests) were performed after each analysis of variance (ANOVA) to distinguish homogeneous groups among six origins using the software GraphPad Prism version 5 (Trial), Mars 12(2007).

 ].
 However, some strains had poor sensitivity to gentamycin (45.4%) and to flouroquinolones (45.5%).
 Nevertheless, widespread usage may lead to resistance against these antibiotics.
 There have been no large-scale studies of the safety or risk of antibiotic use during pregnancy.
 However, the use of sulfonamide, trimethoprim and nitrofuran is known to increase the risk of neural-tube defects, cardiovascular defects, oral defects and urinary tract defects of birth [27

 ].
 The acidity of any honey is directly related to the floral sources that created it.
 Honey bee contains a number of different acids, including about 18 amino acids, many different organic acids, as well as aliphatic and aromatic acids.
 The aromatic acids greatly contribute to the flavor of honey bee.

 ) honey solutions was varied from 352 to 982 mAU for the light honeys and from 1654 to 1965 mAU for the dark and brown honeys.
 Honey samples from other countries were reported to have absorbance values between 25 and 3413 mAU in Italian honey [24

 All honey samples have a sweet taste except Sample 2, which exhibited the highest color intensity, and has a bitter taste.
 The differing taste and color of honey bee directly depend on the flower foraged by the bee.
 There are a huge variety of flavors and colors in honey bee, depending on its origin.

-The analysis of the diameter of inhibition values (in Table 3) showed that all tested honeys had potent antibacterial activity against all examined bacteria, and there highly significant differences for the susceptibility of different strains (p<0.001).
-As shown in Table 4, the diameters of inhibition varied between 28.33 and 37.33 mm and MICs varied between 5 and 20% in Gram-negative bacteria; except P. aeruginosa, which has inhibitory diameters ranging from 19.67 to 27.33 mm, however, the MIC and MBC values for P. aeruginosa were the highest, between 20 and 80% (w/v).
-These results are in agreement with those of Al-Nahari et al., who found that at concentrations of 20% and 50%, all types of honey had an effect on P. aeruginosa strains .
+].
 This bacterium is recognized for its multidrug resistance and it demonstrates practically all known enzymic and mutational mechanisms of bacterial resistance.
 The presence of efflux pumps reduces the effect of several antibacterial agents.
-Nonetheless, bacterial resistance to honey bee has never been reported, because its antibacterial activity is relate to a combination of components that may act in a synergistic manner to compromise the resistance .
+Nonetheless, bacterial resistance to honey bee has never been reported, because its antibacterial activity is relate to a combination of components that may act in a synergistic manner to compromise the resistance [12

 demonstrated that the treatment of bacterial strains with honey bee samples was successful in killing within nine to twenty-four hours.
 The bactericidal action of honey bee seems to be different according to the bacterial strain.
 Generally, Gram-positive bacteria are more sensitive to biocides than Gram-negative bacteria: this is related probably to the composition of the cell envelope.
 The cell wall of Gram positive bacteria lacks an outer lipopolysaccharide membrane but has a thick layer of peptidoglycan, which forms a thick fibrous layer.
 This facilitates access of cell-wall active biocides to their site of action [38

 The higher potency of the Algerian honey might be related to the high values of total polyphenol and flavonoid contents in this region, which seem to influence the honey’s antimicrobial activity.